The influx of migrants and the security of external borders is a challenge for Europe. Learn more about how Parliament is addressing the situation.

 In a report adopted in December 2020, MEPs called for the better implementation of the EU Return Directive, urging EU countries to respect fundamental rights and procedural safeguards when applying EU legislation on returns, as well as prioritise voluntary returns.

-Preventing illegal immigration by tackling the root causes of migration
+Preventing irregular immigration by tackling the root causes of migration

 Conflict, persecution, ethnic cleansing, extreme poverty and natural disasters can all be root causes of migration.
 In July 2015, MEPs urged the EU to adopt a long-term strategy to help counteract these factors.